The Stockholm Junior Water Prize is the world’s most prestigious youth award given to a high school student for water research.

-Applications for the 2017 Australian Stockholm Junior Water Prize are open.
+Applications for the 2019 Australian Stockholm Junior Water Prize will open August 2018.

 The Australian Stockholm Junior Water Prize (ASJWP) is an annual water science competition for high school students focusing on projects aimed at improving the quality of life through improvement of water quality, water resources management, water protection and water and wastewater treatment.
 This award aims to increase interest in water-related issues and research, and to raise awareness and knowledge of global water challenges.